What It's All About

 One Semester Certificate

-The manicure certificate program is a comprehensive training that equips individuals with the skills and knowledge needed to excel in the art of nail care and design.
+The Manicure program is a comprehensive training that equips individuals with the skills and knowledge needed to excel in the art of nail care and design.
 Through hands-on learning, students will master techniques in nail shaping, cuticle care, hand and arm massage, and the application of nail polish and nail enhancements.
 Additionally, the program covers topics such as sanitation, safety protocols, customer service, and business fundamentals, providing students with a well-rounded education to pursue a successful career as a professional manicurist.

 Program Outline